ubc-library-rc/dataverse_utils/docs/faq.md

 ## 1. I'm using Windows and the scripts don't seem to be working/recognized by [choice of command line interface here]

-There are (at least) four different ways to get some sort of command line access.
-The traditional command line, PowerShell, via SSH and Git bash.
+There are (at least) four different ways to get some sort of command line access (actually a lot more than four but these are common).
+The traditional command line, PowerShell, via SSH and Git Bash.
 That's not even including the linux subsystem.
+Each of these may not be share the same environment as any other.

 The document on [Windows script troubles](windows.md) gives common solutions.